entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 [*Ptyctolepis brachynotus*](https://deepbone.org/public/#/explor?s_id=3095&functionId=Deepbone_header_searchResultOpen), Pragian, (Lu et al., 2017)

 [*Pucapampella rodrigae*](https://deepbone.org/public/#/explor?s_id=5142&functionId=Deepbone_header_searchResultOpen), upper Eifelian to Givetian (Maisey and Anderson, 2001)
+> The Bolivian material is from the lower member of the Belén Formation (La Paz region, Bolivia) and from near the top of the Icla Formation (Cochabamba and Sucre areas, Bolivia); all this material is considered to be Emsian in age.
+Previous records of pucapampellids from the Givetian Sica Sica Formation are probably erroneous, and no pucapampellid specimens have been collected in situ from there; the same is true for the Eifelian to early Givetian Huamampampa Formation (for further details, see Janvier and Maisey 2010).

 [*Qilinyu rostrata*](https://deepbone.org/public/#/explor?s_id=1384&functionId=Deepbone_header_searchResultOpen), Ludfordian (Zhu et al., 2016)